 “Yes is in BIG trouble when word of this gets around…”

-Update April 2017: Jon Anderson reclaims the band name, and ARW is now known at Yes featuring Anderson, Rabin and Wakeman.
+Update April 2017: After the Rock and Roll Hall of Fame induction, Jon Anderson reclaims the band name, and ARW is now known at Yes featuring Anderson, Rabin and Wakeman.
 Let the fun begin.